nameissakthi25/olabs-chatbot-demo/README.md

 # Context-Aware Chatbot

 A Streamlit-based chatbot that answers questions based on provided web content using LangChain and Ollama.
-The chatbot strictly responds to questions related to the content from the URLs you provide.
+The chatbot includes both text and voice input capabilities.

 ## Features

-- Load content from multiple URLs
+- Pre-loaded content about Lyophilic and Lyophobic Sols
+- Voice-to-text input support
 - Process and chunk content for efficient retrieval
 - Context-aware responses using LLM
 - Clean chat interface